Lodobo/linux-cli-cheatsheet/README.md

 ```

 ## How to contribute or modify.
 Use the mandoc command to preview the .mdoc file or to convert it to other formats.
-Documentation for mandoc cam be found [here](https://mandoc.bsd.lv/man/mandoc.1.html). mdoc files use the mdoc syntax, which is a subset of roff. mdoc is easier to work with compared to roff.
+Documentation for mandoc can be found [here](https://mandoc.bsd.lv/man/mandoc.1.html). mdoc files use the mdoc syntax, which is a subset of roff. mdoc is easier to work with compared to roff.
 Documentation for mdoc syntax can be found [here](https://mandoc.bsd.lv/man/mdoc.7.html).

 Preview the mdoc file
 ```sh